This article is part of The Ascender, the Highrise platform for articles and resources.

 9. Group Coaching

-Characteristics of group coaching
+Characteristics of group coaching:

 • Coaches create a collaborative environment where clients can share ideas and experiences and receive feedback.